Keeping detailed records of your finances across your investment portfolio will ensure you pay the correct capital gains tax.

 However, the IRS will then reclaim some of the value of the depreciated amount when it comes time to sell the rental property.
 Through this depreciation recapture under section 1250, the IRS partially reclaims the deducted value of the property.

-Essentially you will need to pay capital gains tax on the depreciated value at a higher tax rate.
-The IRS calculates the total deduced amount as being depreciated even if you didn’t claim depreciation on the property – so make sure you do.
+The IRS will claim depreciation recapture even if you didn’t claim depreciation on the property – so make sure you do.

-This means that the IRS whilst the capital gains on your rental property may qualify for the favorable long-term capital gains rate (at a maximum of 20%), the part related to depreciation is taxed instead at a higher rate of up to 25%.
+Whilst the capital gains on your rental property may qualify for the favorable long-term capital gains rate (of up to 20%), the part related to depreciation is taxed at a higher rate of up to 25%.

-The easiest way to explain how this works is to work through a quick example.
+The easiest way to explain how this works is to work through an quick example.

 This article gives a further detailed explanation of Depreciation Recapture

-For further information on how this applies to you consult with a licensed professional.
+For further information on how this may apply to your situation consult with a licensed professional.

 Real estate investors are often looking for the next investment and unless you are looking to cash out you can put off paying capital gains tax on rental property thanks to Section 1031.